lark-parser/lark/docs/parsers.md

 Lark extends the traditional YACC-based architecture with a *contextual lexer*, which automatically provides feedback from the parser to the lexer, making the LALR(1) algorithm stronger than ever.

 The contextual lexer communicates with the parser, and uses the parser's lookahead prediction to narrow its choice of tokens.
 So at each point, the lexer only matches the subgroup of terminals that are legal at that parser state, instead of all of the terminals.
-It’s surprisingly effective at resolving common terminal collisions, and allows to parse languages that LALR(1) was previously incapable of parsing.
+It’s surprisingly effective at resolving common terminal collisions, and allows one to parse languages that LALR(1) was previously incapable of parsing.

 This is an improvement to LALR(1) that is unique to Lark.